ruilinlin/bark_buddy/README.md

 1. The Dog API: The `UserScreen` utilizes the [The Dog API](https://www.thedogapi.com) to fetch a list of dog breeds.
 2. Country State City API: The [Country State City API](https://countrystatecity.in/docs/api/all-countries/) is used in the `EditUser` component to retrieve lists of countries, states by country ([states-by-country](https://countrystatecity.in/docs/api/states-by-country/)), and cities by state & country ([cities-by-state-country](https://countrystatecity.in/docs/api/cities-by-state-country/)).

 - **CRUD**: Implemented more CRUD operations in `UserScreen`.
-Since the post, message and profile Create operation contains the map, authentication,cemara,we will leave this screen CRUD in iteration 2. ruilin
-- **Camera**: ruilin.
+And Create operation in Post screen(user can click add button and upload images and text to firebase post collection)
+- **Camera**: Inside the post feature, when user cilck add button it will show series edit page to genarete a post, in this feature, user can select image from album and upload them.But there still have some function sould be update, like selected multiple images, use camera take photo to replace/update the previous selected images ect.I will kkep work on that until iteration3.

-#### Post Screen
+#### Post Screen(with CRUD)

-- ruilin
 - Introduced a story scroll list at the top, displaying stories posted by friends.
 - Users can view posts from friends and strangers, like posts, and leave comments through a comment modal.
 - Direct access to user profiles by clicking on user avatars.
-- An add button on the right part of the header for creating posts (currently inactive as CRUD operations will be implemented in iteration 2).
+- An add button on the right part of the header for creating posts (currently inactive as CRUD operations will be implemented in iteration 3).

 #### Event Screen(with CRUD)